MicrosoftDocs/cpp-docs/docs/cpp/tutorial-import-stl-named-module.md

     - `std.obj` contains the implementation of the standard library.
     - `std.compat.ifc` is the compiled binary named module interface that the compiler consults to process the `import std.compat;` statement.
 This is a compile-time only artifact.
 It doesn't ship with your application.
     - `std.compat.obj` contains implementation.
 However, most of the implementation is provided by `std.obj`.
 Add `std.obj` to the command line when you compile the sample app to statically link the functionality that you use from the standard library into your application.
+    -
+    As before in the `std` example, you can control the object file name and the named module interface file name with the following switches:
+    - [`/Fo`](../build/reference/fo-object-file-name.md) sets the name of the object file.
+For example, `/Fo "somethingelse.obj"`.
+By default, the compiler uses the same name as the module source file (`.ixx`) you are compiling.
+In the example, the output names are `std.obj` and `std.compat.obj` by default because we're compiling the module files `std.ixx` and `std.compat.obj`.
+    - [`/ifcOutput`](../build/reference/ifc-output.md) sets the name of the named module interface file (`.ifc`).
+For example, `/ifcOutput "somethingelse.ifc"`.
+By default, the compiler uses the same name as the module source file (`.ixx`) you are compiling.
+In the example, the generated `ifc` files are `std.ifc` and `std.compat.ifc` by default because we're compiling the module files `std.ixx` and `std.compat.ixx`.

 1. To try out importing the `std.compat` library, create a file named `stdCompatExample.cpp` with the following content: